missingfaktor/akar/TUTORIAL.md

 nil
 ```

 That works.
-But it would suck to have to define a new pattern for every new constant we want to test for.
+But it would suck to be maddening to have to define a new pattern for every new constant we want to test for.
 How could we generalize this further to work with any **constants**?
 Easy!
 Parametrize it.

 ```clojure
 user=> (defn !cst [x]